ai-ml-fan/Insight-Data-Fan-Analytics/README.md

 The implemented features are described below:

 ### Feature 1:
-List the top 10 most active host/IP addresses that have accessed the site.
+Lists the top 10 most active host/IP addresses that have accessed the site.
-As the file is analysed, the program outputs the top 10 hosts with most requests.
+As the input file is analysed, the program outputs the top 10 hosts with most requests.

 ### Feature 2:

-Identify the 10 resources that consume the most bandwidth on the site
+Lists the 10 resources that consume the most bandwidth on the site.
+As the input file is analysed, the program outputs the top ten resources sorted by the total requests and the size of data.

 ### Feature 3:
 List the top 10 busiest (or most frequently visited) 60-minute periods